There are many different types of residential care homes available in Newham where a number of people live together.

 The care homes are independently run by a variety of private organisations.

 All are registered and regulated by the Care Quality Commission (CQC).
 If you are looking for a home yourself please visit their website, it has general information and copies of their latest inspection reports.

 Who can go into a residential home?

 Residential care homes are for people over the age of 18 and who are no longer able to remain living at home due to:

 If you need financial support from the Council to enable you to move into a residential care home, we will carry out an assessment.
 We will look at your needs to work out just how much and what type of care you need.

-If, following the assessment, we agree that a residential care home is the best place for you to live, we can then recommend which ones would best meet your needs and tell you whether they have any vacancies.
+If, following the assessment, we agree that a residential care home is the best place for you to live, we can then provide a list of which ones would best meet your needs and tell you whether they have any vacancies.